Skip to main content

 • A Hugging Face user access token: A valid Hugging Face token is required to access the model.
 To create a Hugging Face user access token, see Access Tokens.
 You must make your token available in your environment with the following command:

-export HUGGING_FACE_HUB_TOKEN="<YOUR-HUGGING-FACE-HUB-TOKEN>"
+export HF_TOKEN="<YOUR-HUGGING-FACE-HUB-TOKEN>"

-export HUGGING_FACE_HUB_TOKEN="<YOUR-HUGGING-FACE-HUB-TOKEN>"
+export HF_TOKEN="<YOUR-HUGGING-FACE-HUB-TOKEN>"

 • Docker installation: Install the Docker Engine and CLI.
 We use a pre-configured GPU-enabled Docker container from our public repository.
-The container image (modular/max-openai-api:24.6.0) is available on Docker Hub.
+The container image (docker.modular.com/modular/max-nvidia-full:latest) is available on Docker Hub.
 For more information, see MAX container.

 • Cloud CLI tools: Before deploying, ensure that you have the respective cloud provider CLI tools installed.